giffyglyph/foundry_5e_monster_maker/docs/README.md

 You can install this Foundry module by copying a manifest URL into your Foundry setup:

-* **v3 RC 0.12.x (Main Release):** https://raw.githubusercontent.com/Skyl3lazer/giffyglyph-monster-maker-continued/master/module.json
+* **v3 1.0.1.x (Main Release):** https://raw.githubusercontent.com/Skyl3lazer/giffyglyph-monster-maker-continued/master/module.json
   * This is probably what you want
-* **v3 Dev 1.0.x (May be unstable):** https://raw.githubusercontent.com/Skyl3lazer/giffyglyph-monster-maker-continued/dev/module.json
+* **v3 Dev 1.0.2.x (May be unstable):** https://raw.githubusercontent.com/Skyl3lazer/giffyglyph-monster-maker-continued/dev/module.json
   * For the Brave
 * **Foundry v12 Alpha (ONLY FOR v12 FOUNDRY)** https://raw.githubusercontent.com/Skyl3lazer/giffyglyph-monster-maker-continued/v12/module.json
   * Only download this if you are using the Foundry V12 beta!